CODE OF CIVIL PROCEDURE IN ICELAND

 SUMMONS IN ICELAND

-The summons must specify [A.] the party's name, ID number, and domicile or place of residence, [B.] the names of the party's representatives, if any exist, their position, and domicile or place of residence; [C.] the person or persons who are to plead the case for the plaintiff; and [D.] the plaintiff's claims in action, including monetary damages in Icelandic Krona (ISK), compensation for specific damage suffered
+The summons must specify [A.] the party’s name, ID number, and domicile or place of residence; [B.] the names of the party’s representatives, if any exist, their position, and domicile or place of residence; [C.] the person or persons who are to plead the case for the plaintiff; and [D.] the plaintiff’s claims in action, including monetary damages in Icelandic Krona (ISK), compensation for specific damage suffered

-Whether the defendant appears in court at the time the case is filed, it will not matter whether or not a summons was served on or presented to them or if there was a defect in the service or the service was conducted with insufficient notice.
+Whether the defendant appears in court when the case is filed, it will not matter whether or not a summons was served on or presented to them if there was a defect in the service or the service was conducted with insufficient notice.
 If service of summons is to be made, the plaintiff must supply the person doing the service with the original summons and one copy for each defendant.
 Each copy must be accompanied by an open envelope that clearly states that the contents are a summons in a particular case, names the defendant, and includes the latest date for service that will allow the necessary notice time between service and the registration of the case.
-Having verified that the duplicate's wording is identical to the original, the person affecting the service will place the copy in an envelope and seal it.
-The original of the summons must be filed in an envelope labeled with the plaintiff's name, address, and case number.
+Having verified that the duplicate’s wording is identical to the original, the person affecting the service will place the copy in an envelope and seal it.
+The original of the summons must be filed in an envelope labeled with the plaintiff’s name, address, and case number.
 The party performing the service is within their rights to require upfront payment from the plaintiff before agreeing to do the service.

 A summons must be served between the close of business at the end of the eighth hour and the close of business at the end of the twenty-second hour on a business day.
 However, if doing so would compromise the statutory notice period between service and case registration, an alternative day or time may be chosen for service.
 Defendants must be personally served with a summons at their permanent or temporary residence, place of employment, or domicile.